home-assistant/home-assistant.io/source/_integrations/adguard.markdown

   - switch
 ---

-AdGuard Home is a network-wide software for blocking ADS & tracker-blocking DNS server with parental control (adult content blocking) capabilities.
+AdGuard Home is a network-wide ADS and tracker-blocking DNS server with parental control (adult content blocking) capabilities.
 The AdGuard integration allows you to control and monitor your AdGuard Home instance in Home Assistant.

 {% include integrations/config_flow.md %}